Rokasl/CS408_project/report/source/12_chapter_5.md

 Another interesting and crucial type of expression compilation is function application.
 Here, because the function is applied to list of arguments, compiler has to compile each of the arguments by forming a linked list data structure.
-And to do this it utilizes the helper function named "tailCompile", which recursivly builds a linked list.
+And to form it compiler utilizes the helper function named "tailCompile", which recursivly builds a linked list.

-However, before any of individual expression compilation or "environement" building can begin, compiler needs to combine everything into one JavaScript data structure, forming resumptions and operators arrays in the process.
-The function for this is "operatorCompile", which initiates chain reaction of function calls for each function definision and concatines the results into one data structure.
+However, before all of individual expression compilation or "environement" building can begin, compiler needs to combine everything into one JavaScript data structure, forming resumptions and operators arrays in the process.
+The function "operatorCompile" initiates chain reaction of function calls for each function definision ("DF") and concatines the results into one data structure.
 This chain reaction of function calls consist of "oneCompile", which starts to compile single fuction definition and forms an "operators" array entry.
 Then it calls
 "makeOperator", which sets the "interface" (all available commands for given operator) by calling "availableCommands" and "implementation" (JavaScript function definision) by calling "funCompile".
-"funCompile" is responsible for forming the actual function definition of the operator and it procedes to initiate "linesCompile", which forms a "try" and "catch" blocks and calls the final function "lineCompile", who fills the lines with compiled expression data by actually calling "patCompile" and "expCompile" functions with data on functions patterns and expressions; finally, "lineCompile" forms a return statement of the function.
+"funCompile" is responsible for forming the actual function implementation of the operator and it procedes to initiate "linesCompile", which forms a "try" and "catch" blocks and calls the final function "lineCompile", who fills the lines with compiled expressions by actually calling "patCompile" and "expCompile" functions with data on functions patterns and expressions.
+Finally, "lineCompile" forms a return statement of the function.
 To see how these expressions and paterns look compiled, see "gen.js" file.